itsgavinchan/qrComparator/README.md

 ============

 ### Project Description
 This project uses a modified [larsung.de's jQuery.qrcode-0.8.0.js](http://larsjung.de/qrcode/) as the QR Code generator in conjunction with [LazarSoft's jsqrcode](https://github.com/LazarSoft/jsqrcode) to decode QR codes.
 The purpose of this project is to display visual differences between the original QR code and a modified QR code, and will attempt to visually depict a variety of attacks on QR codes.
-For layout purposes, this page is formatted with [Twitter BootStrap](getbootstrap.com/) and aimed to be mobile-responsive.
+For layout purposes, this page is formatted with [Twitter BootStrap](getbootstrap.com/).

 ### Changelog (Ordered Newest to Oldest)
 * **2014.08.01**